na-na-hi/renget/archive/sfbf5.md

 \>there we go
 \>now you can imagine anon's face turning red as he chases you around
 \>the smell of the mattress enforces the idea of him being all sweaty
-\>you hold it tighter this time, pretending to catch him off guard and securely bury him under your weight
+\>you hold it tighter this time, pretending to catch him off guard and securely bury him under your weight%%

 Day 11
-\>the mattress was starting to lose anon's smell
+%darkgreen%\>the mattress was starting to lose anon's smell
 \>but that didn't make sense since you didn't wash it
 \>you decided to draw your attention away from the growing problem
 \>taking a look at anon's shelf you see various wooden objects